Please enter your name, email and zip code below to sign up!

 “We have been serving in Wichita for over 130 years, and we will continue to do what we can, in the best way we know how… where there is a need…The Salvation Army will be there.
 Today we are providing food for our neighbors who are experiencing food insecurity”, stated Wichita City Commander, Major James Curl.

-- Partnering with Sinclair Broadcast Group (FOX-KANSAS) for their nationwide "Sinclair Cares: Your Neighbor Needs You" initiative kicked off Tuesday March 31st.
-Helping raise donations for those who have been financially affected by the COVID-19 crisis.
+- Last year (March 2020), we partnered with Sinclair Broadcast Group (FOX-KANSAS) for their nationwide "Sinclair Cares: Your Neighbor Needs You" initiative.
+The event helped raise donations for those who have been financially affected by the COVID-19 crisis.
 Viewers are encouraged to contact The Salvation Army to put forth a neighbor in need, or ask us for personal assistance.
 Whether it is a monetary donation or specific goods, FOX-KANSAS and Sinclair Broadcast Group is helping The Salvation Army Do The Most Good

-- Rest assured our phone will be answered during regular business hours (8:30am - 4:30pm) Monday through Friday.
+- Rest assured our phone will be answered during regular business hours (8:30am - 4:30pm) Monday through Friday (Downtown Koch Center).
 We remain administratively staffed and operational.
 (However, phone hours may vary at our local Corps Community Centers)

 - Main doors to both Corps Community Centers are also closed to the public.
-However, an entry will be designated for the drive through food drop off locations.
+However, an entry will be designated for the drive through food drop off locations and social services in-person appointments can be made.

 - Our Pantry remains open Tuesday and Thursdays, 10:00am to 2:00pm, by appointment only.
-However, we continue as a drive-up service to distribute with a bagged or boxed items distribution model, maximizing proper distancing efforts.
+However for safety, we continue as a drive-up service to distribute with a bagged or boxed items distribution model, maximizing proper distancing efforts.

 - The Homeless Shelter remains in operation.
 Should need arise for emergency shelter please contact our Intake Office: 316-263-2196.
 In our Homeless Shelter, we are working to provide activities for residents due to their isolation.
 Any donation of games with plastic pieces, coloring books, crayons, family friendly movies would be appreciated.

 - Emergency Social Services will limit direct client contact and provide as much online or over the phone service as possible.
-However, our switchboard will remain operational during regular business hours.
+However, our switchboard will remain operational during regular business hours and in-person appointments are available and required.

 It is imperative to repeat that if you find yourself with extra basic necessities that can be given to someone in need, you can drop them off at our Downtown Koch Center or either of our Corps Community Centers.
 Items may include, cleaning and sanitizing items like liquid hand soap, hand sanitizer (any size), tissues, toilet paper and hygiene items for our clients.
 Non-perishable foods include, cereal and canned meat.